jenningsanderson/yurtski.com/pages/maps.md

 layout: page
 title: YurtSki Maps
 permalink: /maps/
+header: '/img/bowl-small.jpeg'
 ---

 ## Trailhead
+<p class="px6 py6 mt6 border bg-red-faint round-bold border--red"><strong>Important:</strong> There are salvage logging operations during winter 2019 that may plow the Cottonwood Lakes Road, making over-snow travel from the standard trailhead impossible.
+When this happens, YurtSki guests have permission to drive in further to our temporary parking area at the <em>Morrell Mountain Road</em> turnoff. <a target="_blank" class='link' href="/assets/YurtSki-TempParking.pdf">See this map for details.</a>

+<br><em>Please yield to logging operations when driving this road.</em></p>

 <!-- TODO: Stretch middle -->
 <div class="flex-parent flex-parent--wrap border-b border--gray-light">
 	<div class="px12 mr12 flex-child flex-child--no-shrink w300">